SERG-Delft/testknight/CONTRIBUTING.md

-# Contributing to TestBuddy
+# Contributing to TestKnight
-The following is a set of guidelines for contributing to TestBuddy.
+The following is a set of guidelines for contributing to TestKnight.
 Please read them carefully before starting to write code.

 ## Git Workflow